Authorize insurance workflows before policyholder impact.

 Does this work with our existing claims management system?

-How do we satisfy the NAIC audit requirement?
+How do we support a NAIC audit request?

 Is the SDK open source?